 Mincon Group plc has a stated objective of net zero carbon emissions by 2040 - one decade ahead of the 2050 deadline for EU member states to achieve carbon neutrality.
 To achieve that, a reduction of 50% from current baseline emissions (nominally 2020) is targeted by 2030, with incremental reduction targets helping to build momentum along the way.
-For 2022, Mincon completed audits at all manufacturing operations following guidelines set out in the globally accepted Green House Gas (GHG) protocol.
-These audits helped us determine our current emissions and develop effective reduction strategies.
-Our manufacturing plant in Shannon, Ireland completed its emissions audit in 2018, based on 2017 emissions, while the remainder of the Group manufacturing plants conducted audits based on 2020 energy use.
-The data below illustrate emissions attributed to each region in metric tonnes of carbon dioxide equivalent units (mt/CO2e) - the acknowledged international standard.

-Europe & Middle East Region
+EME Europe & Middle East Region

-3,559 mt/CO_ve Emissions
+3,559 mt/C0_oe Emissions

-Australia Pacific Region
+APAC Australia Pacific Region

-1,451 mt/CO,e Emissions
+1,451 mt/CO2e Emissions